-10 Financial Implications
+11 Financial Implications

-The financial implications are as set out in the report.
+Financial implications are as set out within this report.

-11 Legal Comment
+12 Legal Comment

 The Local Government Act 2003 requires the Fire Authority to "determine and keep under review how much money it can afford to borrow".
 In doing so, it "shall have regard to the Prudential Code for Capital Finance in Local Authorities".